armin-fx/BandedScad/doc/object.md

   - `0` = no chamfer (default)
   - `1` = rounding
   - `2` = chamfer
+- `outer`
+  - value `0`...`1`
+    - `0` - edges on real circle line from the cylinder, default
+    - `1` - tangent on real circle line
+    - any value between, such as `0.5` = middle around inner or outer circle
 - `extra`  - set an amount extra overhang, because of z-fighting
   - default = constant `extra`

 ___Specialized modules with no argument `type`___
 - `edge_ring_rounded()` - creates a rounded edges
   - `d`      - diameter of the rounded edge, optional parameter
+  - `d_ring` - diameter of the cylinder, optional parameter
 - `edge_ring_chamfer()` - creates a chamfered edges

 Example: